MicheleGrieco/microblog/README.md

 ## Overview

-This mini-app demonstrates how to:
+This web application demonstrates:

-* Manage users with authentication (login/logout) and registration
+* User authentication (login/logout), registration, and password reset via email
-* Use Flask, Flask-WTF, Flask-Login, Flask-Migrate, and SQLAlchemy
-* Structure a Flask project with models, routes, and templates
-* Handle a relational database for users and posts
-* Display flash messages and form validation
-* Display user profile pages with avatars (via Gravatar)
+* User profile pages with Gravatar avatars, "about me" field, and last seen time
 * Edit user profile (username and "about me" field)
-* Show posts on the home and user pages (with pagination)
-* Track last seen time for users
+* Create, display, and paginate posts (persisted in the database)
 * Follow and unfollow other users
-* Explore all posts from all users
+* Explore page to view all posts from all users
+* Flash messages and form validation
 * Error handling with custom 404 and 500 pages
+* Internationalization (English, Spanish, Italian) with Flask-Babel
+* Post language detection and translation (Microsoft Translator API)
+* Responsive UI with Bootstrap and Moment.js for timestamps
 * Docker support for containerized deployment
 * Unit tests for models